A note on closed-form spread option valuation under log-normal models: Introduction

-Numerous papers were devoted in pricing spread options in the past either by deriving approximate analytical closed form formulas or by introducing various numerical methods.
-The most popular numerical method in pricing spread options is probably the application of the fast Fourier transformation technique (FTT) which was introduced in Carr and Madan \cite{carr1999option} initially for pricing European options written on single assets.
-The idea of this FFT technique was later extended to the case of pricing problems of spread options, see Dempster and Hong \cite{dempster2002spread} and Hurd and Zhou \cite{hurd2010fourier} for example.
+Numerous papers were devoted in pricing spread options in the past either by deriving approximate analytical closed-form formulas or by introducing various numerical methods.
+The most popular numerical method in pricing spread options is probably the application of the fast Fourier Transformation technique (FFT) which was introduced in \citep{carr1999option} initially for pricing European options written on single asset.
+The idea of this FFT technique was later extended to the case of pricing problems of spread options; see \cite{dempster2002spread} and \cite{hurd2010fourier} for example.
 Both of these papers apply FFT in bi-variate Fourier transformation setting.
-The recent papers Caldana and Fusai \cite{caldana2012spread, caldana2016general} studied pricing problems of spread options under general price dynamics by using Fourier Transformation techniques also.
-In their papers, they applied the FFT technique to a lower bound for the spread option price that were obtained by using the similar idea in the paper Bjerksund and Stensland \cite{bjerksund2014closed}.
+The recent papers \cite{caldana2012spread, caldana2016general, Caldana_Fusai20134893} studied pricing problems of spread options under general price dynamics by using Fourier Transformation techniques also.
+In their papers, they applied the FFT technique to a lower bound for the spread option price that were obtained by using the similar idea in the paper \cite{bjerksund2014closed}.
 By doing so they were able to give an approximate semi-closed form formula for the spread option prices.
-Unlike the bi-variate Fourier transformation technique used in spread option pricing in Dempster and Hong \cite{dempster2002spread} and Hurd and Zhou \cite{deelstra2010moment}, the papers Caldana and Fusai \cite{caldana2012spread, caldana2016general} were able to express spread prices by a uni-variante Fourier inversion formula which is easier and faster to compute.
+Their approach gives spread prices by a uni-variante Fourier inversion formula which is easier and faster to compute than the formulas that involve bi-variate Fourier Transformation in \cite{dempster2002spread} and \cite{hurd2010fourier}.

-Analytical methods offer closed form approximate formulas to spread options.
-The first such approximation is the Bachelier approximation, see Wilcox \cite{wilcox1990energy} and Poitras \cite{poitras1998spread}.
-In the Bachelier approximation, the price difference of two assets is approximated by a normal random variable.
-This approximation gives a closed form formula for the spread option price.
-However the closed form formula does not give very accurate spread prices.